yazanziyad98/Gov_DWH_Pipeline/README.md

 Remote Process Group → <central-nifi-host>:S2S Input Port
 ```

 One `QueryDatabaseTableRecord` instance per source table.
-The processor tracks the high-watermark of `message_num` in its persistent state, so each cycle picks up only rows with `message_num > last_seen`.
-No external state store needed; it's handled by NiFi's local state provider.
+The processor tracks the watermark of `message_num` in its persistent state, so each cycle picks up only rows with `message_num > last_seen`.
+No external state store needed; it's handled by MiNIFi's local state.

-**(2) Fallback — disaster recovery from CSV snapshots**
+**(2) Fallback, disaster recovery from CSV snapshots**

 ```
-GenerateFlowFile (cron-style trigger)
-    │
-    ▼

 ExecuteSQL (probe / fetch from source MySQL)
     │
-    ├── success ─► (data flows through normal path)
+    ├── success ─► (terminate, The other flow will handle it) │
-    │
     └── failure ─► FetchFile (per table, points at CSV backup on edge disk) │